-During the year ended 31 December 2021, we have seen the business continue to build and grow scale, with a profit after tax of €1.3 million down 59% on the prior year (31 December 2020: a profit after tax of €3.3 million).
-The decrease in net profit is due to a €1.1 million impairment in the group's investment in NSX Limited, combined with increased costs to support the Group's revenue growth.
+During the year ended 31 December 2022, we have seen the business continue to build and grow scale, with a profit after tax of €3.65 million increased significantly up 171% compared to prior year (31 December 2021: a profit after tax of €1.35 million).
+The increase in net profit is mainly due to solid customer revenue growth (up 21%), combined with controlled expense growth (up 12%).

-In the period revenue from customers grew 4% to €22.7 million, from €21.8 million in 2020.
-This growth was driven by improved revenue from our SEPA instant and batched interbank payments network, and from Alternative Payments Methods (APMs).
-The Group continues to focus on diversifying its revenue away from card acquiring, towards lower cost instant and batched interbank payments, and creating a multi-rail ecosystem centred on its flykk® service.
+In the period revenue from customers grew 21% to €27.4 million, from €22.7 million in 2021.
+This growth was driven by higher revenue from existing clients and new client revenues, combined with growth in open banking related payment services.
+The Group continues to focus on diversifying its revenue away from card acquiring, towards lower cost instant and batched interbank payments.